rutujagawade-data/wholesale-banking-sales-pipeline-dashboard/README.md

 - Which late-stage deals are at risk before quarter-end?
 - Are we likely to hit quarterly targets?
 - Which clients or segments should be prioritized?

+> Note: This project uses synthetic data created for portfolio purposes.
+No real client, employer, or confidential banking data is used.